 With Mariana del Castillo

-Includes most materials.
-Participants to bring apron, water and covered toe shoes.
+Includes all materials.
+Participants to bring aprons, water to drink and covered toe shoes.

 About Mariana del Castillo

 Mariana del Castillo graduated with a Bachelor of Arts at the ANU School of Art & Design in 1989.
 In 2020, she was invited to be a Research Assistant for the Faculty of Arts and Design, University of Canberra.
 She has mentored and tutored BIGHART –Project O, Cooma; the Australian Defence Force Arts for Recovery program at UC; she was Concept Costume Designer for ‘Red Dress’ production, Denmark; and she facilitated two workshops in Mental Health Week 2019 for Gungahlin Arts, and on two separate occasions facilitated workshops for IGNITE.
 Her works are in private and corporate collections across Australia, UK, Ecuador, USA, Germany and Denmark.

 Please contact Belco Arts via email, or phone (02) 6173 3300.